Haraj-backend/hex-monscape/docs/db-design/dynamodb.md

 ## Table `Battles`

-Table that holds records of running battle for each games
+Table that holds records of running battle for each games.

 **Relevant Fields:**
 - `game_id`, String => identifier of a game that the battle resides
 - `state`, String => current state of a battle, valid values: `DECIDE_TURN`, `ENEMY_TURN`, `PARTNER_TURN`, `WIN`, `LOSE`
-- `partner`, Map => holds information of player's pokemon
+- `partner`, Map => holds information of player's monster
   - `id`, String => identifier of a player's partner
   - `name`, String => name of a player's partner
   - `battle_stats`, Map => holds battle stats related information of partner